-Sample Question

-Sample Passage Many baseball enthusiasts are aware of the story of how Abner Doubleday invented the game of baseball with some friends in 1839 and introduced it to a nation during the Civil War.
-However, most baseball historians now agree that this story is a convenient fiction, propagated by Albert Spalding, a player, manager, owner, and one of the first manufacturers of sporting equipment.
-Spalding's desire to distinguish baseball, which so keenly mirrored American interests and pursuits, from similar games played in England, such as cricket and rounders, led Spalding to seek out a purely colonial origin of the sport.
-Consider each of the following choices separately and select all that apply.
+Question 2 of 3 it Review Mark Help Back Next WWW.IELTSTEP.COM Juestions 1 of 3 are based on this passage.
+Many baseball enthusiasts are aware of the story f how Abner Doubleday invented the game of aseball with some friends in 1839 and introduced it to a nation during the Civil War.
+However, most aseball historians now agree that this story is a ponvenient fiction, propagated by Albert Spalding, player, manager, owner, and one of the first nanufacturers of sporting equipment.
+Spalding's esire to distinguish baseball, which so keenly mirrored American interests and pursuits, from smilar games played in England, such as cricket nd rounders, led Spalding to seek out a purely lorth American origin of the sport.
+Spalding's ntire basis for the foundation of baseball history by in a handwritten letter from 1907 that he said ame from a man who claimed to have gone to chool with Doubleday and attributed the avention to him.
+Despite the speculative and ubious claims of the letter, Spalding and other nembers of his commission were quick to adopt the narrative as gospel and began to market their Consider each of the choices separately and select all that apply.
 2. Which of the following statements is true based on the passage?
 Abner Doubleday was not a real person.
 Albert Spalding had a lot of influence over the business of baseball.
 Baseball has a lot in common with the game of cricket.

-Click on your choice(s).